timKraeuter/BPM-2024-Extended/README.md

 ![Screenshot 2 of the tool](./artifacts/images/Screenshot2.png)

 ### Source code
-We will make the source code available after the paper is reviewed since it is distributed between different repositories, which might compromise the double-blind review process.
-If reviewers want access to the code before, we can anonymize the repositories on demand.

 1. Analysis tool written in **Rust**: [rust_bpmn_analyzer](https://github.com/timKraeuter/rust_bpmn_analyzer)
 2. Front-end implemented using the [bpmn-js](https://github.com/bpmn-io/bpmn-js) ecosystem, especially [bpmn-js-token-simulation](https://github.com/bpmn-io/bpmn-js-token-simulation): [bpmn-analyzer-js](https://github.com/timKraeuter/bpmn-analyzer-js)